 Work from Rycotewood

 Museum's objects, designed and made by students at the Rycotewood Furniture Centre

 Free Highlights Tour

 Tuesday and Wednesday 2.30 and 3.15

 Free volunteer-led introductory tours of the Museum.
 Both tours last 20 minutes.
 No booking necessary.
 Please gather at the information point 5 minutes before the start of each tour.

 Family Friendly Events

 Come and enjoy a wide variety of free family friendly events, activities and workshops.
 All children must be accompanied by a responsible adult. prm.ox.ac.uk/events Object handling, Saturdays 11.00-13.00

 Sunday Morning Screen,

 Every Sunday 10.40 - 11.40

 At 10.45 watch a 45minute audiovisual presentation featuring Sir David Attenborough, introducing many familiar, and some easily missed, treasures of the collections.
 For further information see:

 prm.ox.ac.uk/whatson

 FRIENDS' DIARY DATES

 Wytham Woods: Our local Laboratory with leaves

 Wednesday 8 May, 18.30

-Dr Robin Wilson, Director of the Wytham
+Dr Robin Wilson,

-Studio (Visual Arts

-Research) at the
+acre site.

-University of Oxford's Wytham Woods.
-Robin discusses a range of projects across the 1000 Beatrice Blackwood event: The Tyranny of Eurocentrism Friday 3 May 2019 (tbc), 18.15 Peter Frankopan, Professor of Global History, Oxford University: author of "The Silk Roads" and "The New Silk Roads".
+Director of the Wytham Studio (Visual Arts Research) at the University of Oxford's Wytham Woods.
+Robin discusses a range of projects across the 1000

+Beatrice Blackwood event: The Tyranny of Eurocentrism Friday 3 May 2019 (tbc), 18.15 Peter Frankopan, Professor of Global History, Oxford University; author of "The Silk Roads" and "The New Silk Roads".
 Booking: ticketsoxford.com or Oxford Playhouse box office 01865 305305 End of Empire: The British Solomon Islands Wednesday 18 June, 18.30 David Bell, Formerly University lecturer in Petrology and Sollas Fellow in Geology, University College, now

+The Veronica at Joroveto

 Emeritus Fellow.
 David discusses the Solomon Islands and the geological influences on human activity in the Bronze Age.

 "Lande: the Calais 'Jungle' and beyond"

 Wednesday

+26 June,

 18.30 followed by the AGM at 19.30 Professor Dan Hicks, (non-Friends welcome) Professor of Contemporary Archaeology

-Poppies and what thev mean:
+Poppies and what they mean: Wednesday 9 October,

-Wednesday 9 October, 18.30
+18.30

 Dr Andrew Lack

 Senior lecturer in Environmental Biology,

-Oxford Brookes University

-Andrew discusses the Poppy and its symbolism from Greek mythology and how it became a symbol for Remembrance Day.

 Talks in Pitt Rivers Lecture Room, access via Robinson close, South Parks Road, OX1 3PP Visitors welcome: £2.
 No Parking.
 Tea from 18.00.
 Contact: Juliet Eccles. julieteccles@virginmedia.com.
 See prm.ox.ac.uk/friendsevents for more information.

-'hoto: © Dr Andrew Lack